 How Is GPA Evaluated?

-The GPA is broken into three categories in medical school admissions.
+The medical school admissions GPA is broken into three categories as follows:

-AO GPA: The AO GPA are all non-science and math courses or courses that are not in the BCPM category.
+AO GPA: The AO GPA are all other courses excluding science, math and courses that are not in the BCPM category.

 Total GPA: The total GPA are all of your course grades averaged together.